JoGorska/bonsai-shop/README.md

 The reason behind allowing this is some people are unlikely to register, but might be interested in the content of the page.
 This might entice them to register in the future.

-### Addressing email to the registered user

-Each subscriber is saved with registered_user column item saved as None or as username of the user if the user was logged in at the time of signing up.

-It would be great to use this relational key and address each email individualy.

-### sorting tiles uneven on tablets

-some diferences in height of sorting tiles in comparing to filtering tiles for medium screen witdh (tablets)

-also tiles on mobiles become different length if the tile description contains two words.

-### FAQ form - normal user can change status to published

-### superuser can change newsletter status

-This poses a field for abuse, as superuser can easily add users to newsletter without their consent.

-Superuser can change the newsletter status - both on Subscriber model and on Newsletter model.
-This can be done by accessing django admin model or editin the input type hidden in dev tools before the form submittion.

-This can be resolved by setting different access level for store owner, instead of giving him superuser.

 ### Question seems to change author after editing

 The questions have been posted by regular users.
 It seems that after the super user has edited the question and added the answer, the author is updated to superuser.
 Need to change model.